kostadindev/human-tools/backend/README.md

-# Human Tools - LLM Agent with Human Query API
+# Tailor - LLM Agent with Human Query API

 Async callback system where an AI agent can query a human and wait for responses.